KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Experiment

 As shown in Table \ref{benefit}, simply increasing the number of object queries only achieves trivial gains, and the main contribution of boosting the model's performance is from the knowledge transferred from teacher with distillation points.

 \textbf{Analysis on the Distillation Points Sampling Strategy}

-A comprehensive general-to-specific distillation points sampling scheme is introduced in this paper, including three strategies: General Sampling, Specific Sampling, and Foreground Attention Weight.

-The results are illustrated in Table \ref{strategy}.
+A comprehensive general-to-specific distillation points sampling scheme is introduced in this paper, including three strategies: General Sampling, Specific Sampling, and Foreground Rebalance Weight.
+The ablation results are illustrated in Table \ref{strategy}.
 The general sampling strategy with randomly initialized queries can boost the performance of student model for $2.5\%$ mAP, while the specific sampling strategy with teacher queries achieves an improvement of $3.8\%$.
-When further refining the general distillation points with foreground attention weight, the general sampling strategy and specific sampling strategy yield larger gains for $3.7\%$ and $4.0\%$, respectively.
+When refining the general distillation points with foreground rebalance weight, the general sampling strategy and specific sampling strategy yield larger gains for $3.7\%$ and $4.0\%$, respectively.
+The combination of the three strategies further promotes the performance for $5.2\%$.

-It is also important to note that the performance of general sampling with foreground attention weight is fairly close to the specific sampling.
-Since the teacher queries in specific sampling are well-optimized and concentrate more on the foreground regions, such phenomena validate that the general sampling with randomly initialized queries can probe the whole feature maps evenly, and foreground attention weight can help the student focus more on the foreground regions.
-In addition, the combination of the three strategies further promotes the performance for $5.2\%$, indicating that the specific distillation points bring more information from the concentration of teacher model.
+It is also important to note that the performance of general sampling with foreground rebalance weight is fairly close to the specific sampling.
+Since the teacher queries in specific sampling are well-optimized and concentrate more on the foreground regions, such phenomena validate that the general sampling with randomly initialized queries can probe the whole feature maps evenly, and foreground rebalance weight can help the student focus more on the foreground regions.
+In addition, the further improvement brought by the combination of three strategies indicates that the specific distillation points bring more information from the concentration of teacher model.

 \textbf{Number of General Distillation Points}